- When is a cavernous body implant/penile prosthesis necessary?

 Why is an experienced doctor important for test evaluation?

-In the case of nerve damage and damage to the erectile tissue, a very experienced doctor is needed to assess the test result correctly.
+In the case of nerve damage and damage to the erectile tissue, a very experienced doctor is needed to correctly assess the test result and determine the correct timing of the treatment steps.

 Do you have any questions?
 Our doctors will be happy to advise you on all aspects of penile prostheses and erectile tissue implants.